What VA Benefits Are Available for Older Veterans?

 - Psychiatric Community Residential Care Homes

-Veterans are able to receive assistance performing the activities of daily living such as preparing meals, getting dressed, and bathing while living in a Community Residential Care facility.
+Veterans can receive assistance performing the activities of daily living such as preparing meals, getting dressed, and bathing while living in a Community Residential Care facility.
 Psychiatric care, primary care, medication supervision, and self-care supervision may also be available.

 Assisted Living Facilities